dferrero/matcher/README.md

 ## Usage

 This list includes all available parameters which can be used with the script.
-If any of then uses spaces they must be written with brackets: `"`.
+If any of then uses spaces, they must be written with brackets: `"`.

 ```
+Classical:
 -h, --help      Displays help message and exit
 -v              Verbose output